Device distribution

 • Top Referrers

-That combination helps you understand not only which devices appear, but also which placements and channels are driving them.
+That combination shows not only which devices appear, but also which placements and channels are driving them.

 Was this helpful?